Master in Religion and Education (Post Primary)

 Applicants who require a study visa for the purposes of gaining entry into Ireland are advised to apply as early as possible.
 If you require a study visa and are a Non EU student, you are not eligible to apply for part-time programmes as study visas are only granted for full-time programmes.
 Applicants who require a study visa for the purposes of gaining entry into Ireland are advised to apply as early as possible.

-EU Applicants should apply online through the Postgraduate Applications Centre (http://www.pac.ie/dcu) by 30th May 2018 for the September 2018 intake.
+EU Applicants should apply online through the Postgraduate Applications Centre (http://www.pac.ie/dcu) There is no intake for this Programme for September 2019.

-Non-EU Applicants should apply online the Postgraduate Applications Centre (http://www.pac.ie/dcu) by 30th May 2018 for the September 2018 intake.
+Non-EU Applicants should apply online the Postgraduate Applications Centre (http://www.pac.ie/dcu) There is no intake for this Programme for September 2019.

 Applying through the Postgraduate Applications Centre (http://www.pac.ie/dcu) When applying for the programme use the PAC code DC991 (Full-Time), DC992 (Part-Time)